Grizzly-val/Eternaspire/README.md

 *Our Inventory System also features a capacity mechanic, limiting the number of items a player can carry—adding a layer of strategy when deciding what to keep or discard.*

-### Several in-game events trigger unique cutscenes that deepen the story and provide context for the player’s journey.
+### Several in-game events trigger unique cutscenes that deepen the story and provide context for the player’s journey 🧾🎬.
 These include:
 - *📖 Opening Cutscenes different for each characters*
 - *🔑 Using a Key*
 - *🍎 Eating Certain Foods*